dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 * Click on the `Sign in with phone` button.
     ![Sign in with Phone](https://cdn.auth0.com/blog/firebasephoneauth/landing.png)

-* Choose our country, input your phone number and click `Verify`.
+* Choose your country, input your phone number and click `Verify`.
     ![Form](https://cdn.auth0.com/blog/firebasephoneauth/form.png)

 * Recieve the short code sent by Firebase to your phone.